 The state of Oregon is rich with history surrounding cannabis.
 After its longtime prohibition, Oregon was the first state to decriminalize the possession of small amounts of cannabis, a huge stepping stone in the massive cannabis industry we see today.
-In 1998, Oregon passed Ballot Measure 67, one of the first ballot measures in the country to legalize medical marijuana use in the state; and in 2014, the state’s voters passed Ballot Measure 91 to legalize recreational cannabis.
+In 1998, Oregon passed Ballot Measure 67, one of the first ballot measures in the country to legalize medical cannabis use in the state; and in 2014, the state’s voters passed Ballot Measure 91 to legalize recreational cannabis.

 What’s New in Portland, OR?

 Portland, Oregon has always had a bit of a wild side, known as a place for free spirits to visit and stay.
 There’s a reason why the city’s unofficial tagline is “Keep Portland Weird”.
-This culture lends itself well to recreational marijuana in Portland, OR.
+This culture lends itself well to recreational cannabis in Portland, OR.

-Portland is a relatively progressive city and that same context applies to their oversight of marijuana laws in Portland, Oregon.
+Portland is a relatively progressive city and that same context applies to their oversight of cannabis laws in Portland, Oregon.
 The city’s Office of Community and Civic Life created a Cannabis Policy Oversight Team to provide “diverse stakeholder perspectives on cannabis-related public policies.
 It consists of cannabis industry representatives and others that possess an in-depth understanding of issues affecting and affected by the cannabis industry.
 The Body’s objective is to discuss and develop policies that support equitable access and outcomes for the cannabis industry, cannabis consumers, and all City of Portland residents.”

-This oversight team is something unique and some stakeholders in the industry might argue it’s a good template to replicate in other cities and legal marijuana states.
+This oversight team is something unique and some stakeholders in the industry might argue it’s a good template to replicate in other cities and legal cannabis states.
 The CPOT is made up of members who live, work, and do business in Portland.
 Members must be advocates for racial equity and inclusion and have an informed perspective on regulated cannabis.
 Individuals appointed to this team are expected to serve two to three-year terms.

-The oversight team looks over any rule or marijuana law changes in monthly meetings.
+The oversight team looks over any rule or law changes in monthly meetings.
 They evaluate these changes based on their lens of equity and inclusion, as well as economic development.